Strategic arrivals to a queue with service rate uncertainty: Exponential service times

-\begin{lemma} For any Nash equilibrium $(F_a,F_b)$, if $F_b(0)>0$ then $F_a(0)=1$. \end{lemma} \begin{proof} If $F_b(0)>0$ then for any $t\notin\sigma(F_b)\setminus\{0\}$ the equilibrium conditions state that $q_b(t)\geq q_0$ for all $t>0$, otherwise if $q_b(t)<q_0$ it is better for a single customer to deviate and arrive at $t$.
-From Lemma \ref{lemma:queue_order} we have that $q_a(t)>q_b(t)\geq q_0$, hence type $a$ customers will not arrive at any $t>0$. \end{proof} The previous two lemmas leave us with two following possibilities for Nash equilibrium arrival profiles that are summarized in the following theorem. \begin{theorem} If $(F_a,F_b)$ are Nash equilibrium arrival strategies then only one of the following holds: \begin{enumerate} \item[(i)] $F_a(0)=1$, $F_b(0)>0$ and $\int_{t_b}^T f_b(t)\diff t=1-F_b(t)$, where $f_b(t)$ is the unique solution to \eqref{eq:f_b_only}. \item[(ii)] $F_a(0)\in(0,1]$, $F_b(0)=0$ and there exist two arrival sets $\mathcal{T}_a,\mathcal{T}_b\subseteq(0,T]$ such that $\int_{t\in\mathcal{T}_a} f_a(t)\diff t=1-F_a(0)$ and $\int_{t\in\mathcal{T}_b} f_b(t)\diff t=1$, where $(f_a(t),f_b(t))$ satisfy \eqref{eq:f_a_only}, \eqref{eq:f_b_only} and \eqref{eq:f_i_only}.
+\begin{lemma} For any Nash equilibrium $(F_a,F_b)$, if $F_b(0)>0$ then $F_a(0)=1$. \end{lemma} \begin{proof} If $F_b(0)>0$ then the equilibrium conditions state that $q_b(t)\geq q_0$ for all $t>0$, which implies that $q_a(t) > q_0$ since $q_a(t) > q_b(t)$ from Lemma \ref{lemma:queue_order}.
+Therefore, $F_a(dt)>0$ (i.e., $t\in\sigma(F_a)$) for some $t > 0$ contradicts the equilibrium assumption because $q_a(t) > q_0$, and we conclude that $F_a(0) = 1$. \end{proof} The previous two lemmas leave us with two following possibilities for Nash equilibrium arrival profiles that are summarized in the following theorem. \begin{theorem} If $(F_a,F_b)$ are Nash equilibrium arrival strategies then only one of the following holds: \begin{enumerate} \item[(i)] $F_a(0)=1$, $F_b(0)>0$ and $\int_{t_b}^T f_b(t)\diff t=1-F_b(t)$, where $f_b(t)$ is the unique solution to \eqref{eq:f_b_only}. \item[(ii)] $F_a(0)\in(0,1]$, $F_b(0)=0$ and there exist two arrival sets $\mathcal{T}_a,\mathcal{T}_b\subseteq(0,T]$ such that $\int_{t\in\mathcal{T}_a} f_a(t)\diff t=1-F_a(0)$ and $\int_{t\in\mathcal{T}_b} f_b(t)\diff t=1$, where $(f_a(t),f_b(t))$ satisfy \eqref{eq:f_a_only}, \eqref{eq:f_b_only} and \eqref{eq:f_i_only}.
 Note that $\mathcal{T}_a=\emptyset$ if $F_a(0)=1$. \end{enumerate} \end{theorem} We conjecture that the second type of equilibrium in fact has a much more specific form, namely that excluding $t=0$ customers of different types arrive on disjoint intervals.
 This conclusion relies on the following conjecture regarding the equilibrium dynamics in the interior of the acceptance period. \begin{conjecture} There is no time $t>0$ such that both types of customers arrive simultaneously; $\sigma(F_a)\cap\sigma(F_b)\cap(0,T]=\emptyset$. \end{conjecture} The reasoning for this conjecture is as follows: If type $i\in\cal C$ customers arrive at a positive rate, $\lambda_i f_i(t)>0$, then the functional differential equation \eqref{eq:f_i_only} maintaining the expected queue length $q_i(t)$ is constant must be satisfied.
 Suppose that on an interval $(t_1,t_2)$ at least one of the types $i\in\cal C$ arrives with a positive density, i.e., $f_i(t)>0$ for all $t\in(t_1,t_2)$.
 Let $\Lambda_i(t):=\lambda_a f_a(t)+\lambda_b f_b(t)$ denote a solution of the functional differential equations \eqref{eq:f_i_only}, one equation for each type $i\in\cal C$, then by Lemma 9 of \cite{JS2013} each equation admits a unique solution $\Lambda_i()$ on the interval $(t_1,t_2)$.
 Furthermore, these unique solutions are monotone increasing with the initial queue length distribution $Q_i(t_1)$.
 We have been able to rule out the existence of a pair of distinct initial distributions $(Q_a(t_1),Q_b(t_1))$ along with rates $\mu_a<\mu_b$ such that the two solutions for two different differential equations coincide on a non-empty interval; $\Lambda_a(t)=\Lambda_b(t)$ for all $t\in[t_1,t_2]$.
 Such a situation seems unlikely but due to the elaborate dynamics of the functional differential equations we have been unable to establish a proof of non-existence.